‘The Memo’ Follows the Republican Plan to Destroy Neutral Authority

 The FBI today finds itself in the same baffling position that climate scientists occupied in 2009.
 The memo written by Republican representative Devin Nunes, and published on Friday, is serving the function of the hacked emails.
 (Indeed, one of the sources it uses is private text messages between two FBI agents who were having an affair.)
 The memo, which had circulated in private, obtained the tantalizing aura of the forbidden and was whispered to contain tantalizing revelations.
 The memo, they said, revealed a conspiracy that was “absolutely shocking,” “sickening,” “jaw-dropping” and “worse than Watergate.”
 Mainstream news sources dutifully conveyed the story — there undoubtedly was a memo and it did contain serious accusations — and the competing claims surrounding it.

 Once again, as the facts have emerged in full, the underlying conclusions hyped by conservatives have melted away.
 The memo does not discredit the Russia investigation.
 It charges that one of the figures in the investigation, Carter Page, had been surveilled in part on the basis of a dossier that had been funded by Democrats, and that the FBI had not adequately disclosed this to the judges who approved the surveillance.
 If true, the accusation would be legally unimportant (courts frequently approve surveillance on the basis of biased sources), and in any case, the FBI had been investigating Page for years before.
-The miniscule claim turns out not to be correct anyway — as the Washington Post reports, the court that approved the surveillance of Page “was aware that some of the information underpinning the warrant request was paid for by a political entity.”
+The minuscule claim turns out not to be correct anyway — as the Washington Post reports, the court that approved the surveillance of Page “was aware that some of the information underpinning the warrant request was paid for by a political entity.”

 But, also like in Climategate, the collapse of the factual underpinnings beneath the conservatives’ claims left no impression on them whatsoever.
 There is no sense of chastening or remorse on the right.
 To the contrary, Republicans retain all of their initial fervor to use the memo to prosecute their targets in the deep state.
 Donald Trump Jr. calls the memo “sweet revenge.”
 Sean Hannity is renewing his demands for the Robert Mueller probe to be shut down in the wake of the memo’s findings.
 House Republicans are promising that more memos will come, and Kimberley Strassel (who has played the same credulous role in both Climategate and the memo episode) is already teasing new shocking findings to follow.